 Knowing myself, I know that I’m more likely to get my notes done if I’m at a coffee shop and more likely to get an article done if I do it in the middle of the day.

-So I treat my calendar like a Sudoku puzzle and put my list items down for the spots that seem to fit them best.
+I break my day down my Morning, Mid Day and Evening.
+Then I treat my calendar like a Sudoku puzzle and put my list items down for the spots that seem to fit them best

 Helpful Hint: Plan to Be Flexible With Your Schedule